-Any individual or organization is granted the right to translate / publish / distribute this book as it is and its adaptation, only for non-commercial purposes and under an identical or equivalent liscence.
-Acknowledgement to Navnirmiti Learning Foundation and All India Peoples' Science Network is a must.
+Any individual or organization is granted the right to translate / publish / distribute this book as it is, only for non-commercial purposes and under an identical or equivalent copyleft notice.
+We would however appreciate an Acknowledgment.

-First Edition: July 2018
+First Edition : July 2018